Troversones/Phpproject/README.md

 # Phpproject
-All my school project works in one repo
+All my school web project works in one repo